ashesh808/SCSUHackathonNov2023/README.md

 ### Request
 - Query Parameters:
   - `id`: Unique identifier for the flashcard generation.
-  - `dataformat`: Format of data to be processed.
+  - `dataformat`: Format of data to be processed can be "pdf" or "yt".

 ### Response
 - JSON Object: